Ikaros-Robotics/icarus_nano/README.md

 ## To launch only Nav2

-embed pic of Nav2 w/ goal pose being set
+❗embed pic of Nav2 w/ goal pose being set

 >In Sim